Rack Pulls or Deadlifts? A Detailed Comparison of Strength Exercises

 - Repeat for desired or prescribed amount of sets and repetitions.

-Yet, as a matter of fact, deadlifts can also be performed using kettlebells and dumbbells.
+As a matter of fact, deadlifts can also be performed using kettlebells and dumbbells.
 Either using one hand or both hands or even standing on a single leg or both legs.
 What is fun about the deadlift is that its variations are limited depending on the person’s imagination.

 - Start off with the barbell placed on the floor.

-- Slowly bend down as you grab the bar with your hands shoulder-width apart.
+- Bend down slowly as you grip the bar with your hands shoulder-width apart.
 In this motion, both your legs are maintained straight.
 Next, bend your knees forward as you push your hip backwards.

 - Finish off with a standing position with your back fully straightened and arms extended on your sides.
 Make sure that both your hips and knees are locked to know that you have reached the accurate end position.